anaconda/anaconda-project/docs/source/user-guide/getting-started.rst

     $ curl https://raw.githubusercontent.com/Anaconda-Platform/anaconda-project/master/examples/quickstart/Interactive.ipynb -o Interactive.ipynb

-   Note that this example is taken from a larger, more full-featured `hvPlot interactive`_ one that will work as well, if you would prefer to download that.
+.. note:: This example is taken from a larger, more full-featured `hvPlot interactive`_ one that will work as well, if you would prefer to download that.